famicab/Snake-TeachableMachine/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the project
 Snake game in vanilla Javascript and Html.
-Play it with your hand gestures thanks to machine learning!
+Play with your hand gestures.

 <!-- GETTING STARTED -->
 ## Getting Started